Washington Rowing: The 1936 Olympic Team

 In December of 1967, the men's rowing team from Pacific Lutheran University pulled off one of the more unique boat transfers in the history of Northwest rowing, and at the center of this adventure was the '36 Husky Clipper.

-The University of Washington, and George Pocock himself, were at the hub of rowing in the Pacific Northwest at the time.
+The University of Washington, and George Pocock himself, were the hub of rowing in the Pacific Northwest at the time.
 They, together, were an incubator for nascent rowing programs in the region.
-Greenlake Junior Crew in Seattle was one of the first (chartered in 1947), and would often be the recipient of hand-me-down shells.
+Greenlake Junior Crew in Seattle was one of the first (chartered in 1947), and would often be the recipient of no-cost hand-me-down shells from the UW.
 This was all done with the ethic of "grow the sport".
-In 1963, the Pacific Lutheran University (in Tacoma) team was just starting, and needed an 8.
+In 1963, the Pacific Lutheran University (in Tacoma) rowing team was just starting, and needed an eight.
 The shell the UW delivered?
 The Husky Clipper.

-By 1967, the UW was awakening to the fact that if they were going to preserve the remarkable history of the shell, they would need her back.
-So they made a deal with PLU: we will donate a shell to Greenlake, if you take the Loyal Shoudy from them.
-Thus began the beginning of the "Rowdown"; the incredible story of the PLU team - a team with zero dollars to facilitate a transfer like this - coming up to Seattle in December, carrying the Loyal Shoudy on their shoulders to Lake Washington in the snow, rowing through the locks and - amazingly - rowing her to Tacoma.
+But PLU was still in need of a replacement shell.
+Through various delays and logistical issues, the Loyal Shoudy was finally made available in the late fall of 1967, beginning an adventure that to this day remains one of the more remarkable in NW Rowing circles.
+Simply referred to as the "Rowdown", it is the story of the PLU team - a team with zero dollars to facilitate a transfer like this - driving up to Seattle on December 16, 1967, carrying the Loyal Shoudy on their shoulders from Greenlake to Lake Washington in the snow, rowing through the Chittenden locks and - amazingly - rowing her the 40+ miles, from pre-dawn to night, on the winter waters of Puget Sound to Tacoma.
 Bill Knight published the story in the Seattle Times as the team was celebrating their 50th anniversary in 2017, and it is here - The Rowdown - If You Loved Boys in the Boat, Don't Miss This Tale of Adventure.